 Read on to understand why it is important for your organization to report hazards in the workplace, what the appropriate way to report hazards is, and what your organization can use hazard reports for.

 What are hazard reports and why are they important?

 A hazard is anything that has the potential to harm or injure people, property, or equipment; a hazard report is an account of any potential risk to the health or safety of any person, property or equipment in the workplace.

 All reports should include as much information as possible, including who was involved, what happened, where and when the event took place, and the cause of the event.
 Images and videos should also be included, when available.

 Why is it important to report hazards in the workplace?

 Why are hazard reports important?
-Reporting on all workplace safety hazards can help organisations identify potential causes of incidents and mitigate them before an incident can occur.
+Reporting on all workplace safety hazards can help organizations identify potential causes of incidents and mitigate them before an incident can occur.
 Hazard reports are a form of risk prevention.

-For example, an organisation’s policy might state that if an employee identifies a hazard during day-to-day activity, they should report the hazard to the appropriate manager immediately.
+For example, an organization’s policy might state that if an employee identifies a hazard during day-to-day activity, they should report the hazard to the appropriate manager immediately.
 Then, if the hazard can be remedied immediately, the manager should consult with the appropriate health and safety representative to eliminate the hazard promptly.

 According to Safe Work Australia, the benefits of properly assessing and managing risks and hazards in the workplace include:

 - preventing and reducing the quantity and severity of workplace injuries, illnesses, and associated costs,